Nicola Sturgeon: Second independence referendum proposals

-In 2023, Sturgeon was criticised in connection with the Isla Bryson case, in which a transgender woman who had raped two women when named Adam Graham began self-identifying as a woman after being charged.
-Bryson was sent to a women's prison before being moved to a men's prison.
-Sturgeon refused to say if she regards Bryson as a man or woman, though she used female pronouns when talking about Bryson.

 Resignation

-On 15 February 2023, Sturgeon announced her intention to resign as first minister of Scotland and leader of the Scottish National Party until a successor was chosen.
+On 15 February 2023, Sturgeon resigned as first minister of Scotland and leader of the Scottish National Party, pending a leadership election.
 At a press conference in Bute House, Sturgeon insisted that her resignation was not due to "short term pressures" and stated that the job "takes its toll on you".
 Sturgeon stated that she believed that her successor would lead Scotland to independence and that she would look on with pride whoever takes on the role.

+While appearing on a podcast for BBC Scotland, Sturgeon would later say that internet speculation about her life was a part of the reason she decided to stand down from her position as first minister, specifically referring to rumours regarding her sexuality, love life and property portfolio as being wildly inaccurate.

 Domestic issues

 Drugs deaths crisis

-In 2016 the Scottish Government cut direct funding to drug and alcohol rehabilitation programmes from £69.2 million to £53.8 million – a drop of 22%.
+In 2016, the Scottish Government cut direct funding to drug and alcohol rehabilitation programmes from £69.2 million to £53.8 million – a drop of 22%.
 At the time, Scottish Drugs Forum Chief Executive David Liddell said he was concerned that the cuts had "the potential to increase harm and drug-related deaths."
 That year 867 Scots lost their lives to drugs – an increase of 23% on the previous year's figure – and the SNP insisted it was part of a trend seen across much of Europe.
-In December 2020 figures were released revealing that 1,264 people in Scotland had died from drug overdoses in 2019 – the highest number in Europe per head and more than double the number in 2014.
-Sturgeon sacked her Public Health Minister Joe FitzPatrick and in April 2021 said of the crisis: "I think we took our eye off the ball."
+In December 2020, figures were released revealing that 1,264 people in Scotland had died from drug overdoses in 2019 – the highest number in Europe per head and more than double the number in 2014.
+Sturgeon sacked her Public Health Minister Joe FitzPatrick, and in April 2021 said of the crisis: "I think we took our eye off the ball."

 The crisis has particularly impacted the homeless in Scotland: 216 homeless people died in Scotland in 2019 – an increase of 11% on the previous year; over half (54%) of these deaths were drug-related.
 Per head, Scotland's death rate among the homeless is the highest in Britain.

-In August 2021 the Scottish Government announced there had been 1,339 drug deaths in the previous year – a new record high.
+In August 2021, the Scottish Government announced there had been 1,339 drug deaths in the previous year – a new record high.
 Sturgeon tweeted that the figures were "unacceptable, each one a human tragedy", while the Scottish Liberal Democrats said: "It was Nicola Sturgeon's choice to ignore this unfolding epidemic.
 Issuing apologies now is too late for thousands of people.
 The victims of drugs and their families were failed.
 It is a scar on the conscience of this Scottish Government."

-In July 2022 the figures for 2021 were released, revealing that 1,330 had died - nine fewer than in 2020.
-Annemarie Ward, chief executive at the FAVOR Scotland charity, said: "Nicola Sturgeon said she would make it her national mission to save lives - but we’re still losing more than 1000 people a year.
+In July 2022, the figures for 2021 were released, revealing that 1,330 had died – nine fewer than in 2020.
+Annemarie Ward, chief executive at the FAVOR Scotland charity, said: "Nicola Sturgeon said she would make it her national mission to save lives – but we're still losing more than 1000 people a year.
 The national mission is failing."